 56:834:608 GIS or other spatial applications course

-Any 1 graduate course selected from Law, Business, FAS or MPA
+Any graduate courses selected from Law, Business, FAS or MPA

 Civic Engagement, Practicum, or Service Learning course

 Research Workshop (3 Credits) – Required

 56:834:675 Research Workshop (Students complete an original research project in this course.)

 To download a copy of the Community Development Concentration Worksheet, click here.

 Please contact the Faculty Coordinator for the MPA–Community Development Concentration for more information on the program: